ChristerNilsson/p5Forth3D/README.md

 # p5Forth3D

-This program combines Forth SAlon with three-dimensional color cubes.
+This program combines Forth Salon with three-dimensional color cubes.
 For each pixel (i,j,k), a small forth code calculates if it should be visible or not.
 This code is written by you.